coder/coder/README.md

 Coder creates remote development machines so you can develop your code from anywhere.

 > **Note**:
-> Coder is in an alpha state.
-But, any serious bugs are P1 for us so please report them.
+> Coder is in an alpha state, but any serious bugs are P1 for us so please report them.

 <p align="center">
   <img src="./docs/images/hero-image.png">